 - Contains a list of all eligible drugs, with EMA and/or FDA approval, for which corresponding biomarkers could be detected in the tumor (see sample report “single/first sample”). — Learn more

-- Highly sensitive and accurate detection of actionable, most prevalent driver mutations in thirty-one genes and gene fusions in 6 genes with very low allele frequencies by using duplex UMI-based technology (NAF ≥ 0.25%)
+- Highly sensitive and accurate detection of actionable, most prevalent driver mutations in 31 genes and gene fusions in 6 genes with very low allele frequencies by using duplex UMI-based technology (NAF ≥ 0.25%)

 - High coverage: 50,000–100,000x raw coverage